 The museum is open to different kinds of arts, not only to the traditional, oriental and modern paintings.
 In the lobby of MACMA, there was a collection of vintage movie posters.
 A glimpse of a future exhibition project.
 No wonder why, MACMA describes itself as a living museum.

-The architect Amine Tounsi did a great job reshaping and maximizing the space of MACMA.
-At the entrance, the tall ancient Moroccan doors emphasizes the unity of ancient and modern cultures.
+The architect Amine Tounsi did an excellent job reshaping and maximizing the space of MACMA.
+At the entrance, the tall ancient Moroccan doors emphasize the unity of ancient and modern cultures.

-My personal discovery and favourite – paintings of Moroccan artist Abdelaziz Charkaoui (born 1963).
-You can find more his works on ArtNet.
+My discovery and favourite – paintings of Moroccan artist Abdelaziz Charkaoui (born 1963).
+You can find more of his works on ArtNet.

-MACMA is well managed, has easy to navigate website and is active in social media.
-Christophe Sokal, the director of the museum, is a great art lover and this passionate spirit is felt in all museum.
+MACMA is well managed, has easy to navigate the website and is active on social media.
+Christophe Sokal, the director of the museum, is a great art lover and this passionate spirit is felt in the museum.

-Together with paintings, the oriental exposition includes the examples of Moroccan craftsmen works.
+Together with paintings, the oriental exposition includes examples of Moroccan craftsmen’s works.